Roman Catholic Diocese of Spokane: 1880 to 1913

 In 1881, the Church of St. Joseph was started in a converted carpenter's shop, the first Catholic church in Spokane.
 The Sisters of Providence started Sacred Heart Hospital in Spokane in 1886; it is today Providence Sacred Heart Medical Center.
-Gonzaga University was opened by 1887 by the missionary Reverend Joseph Cataldo in Spokane.
+Gonzaga University was opened by 1887 by the missionary Joseph Cataldo in Spokane.
 In 1898, the Sisters of Providence opened the Sacred Heart School of Nursing in Spokane.
 The Sisters of the Immaculate Heart of Mary opened the St. Joseph School in Spokane in 1905.

 In 1907, the Vatican suppressed the Diocese of Nesqually, replacing it with the Diocese of Seattle, covering all of what was now Washington State.